 The Writing Group Experience

-writing groups; (2) or by being pen-pals.
-Enhancing the work and/or skill level becomes an adventure when it is shared and is determined by interest,
+groups; (2) or by being pen-pals.
+Enhancing the work and/or skill level becomes an adventure when it is shared and is determined by interest, focus--and

-focus--and sometimes by location.
+sometimes by location.
 We call that "being matched in a writing group".
-Writing Groups provide accountability partners who help to battle
+Writing Groups provide accountability partners who help to battle procrastination,

-procrastination, mental blocks, interruptions, lack of encouragement, as they give the gift of support.
-Writing, even writing as a Christian, can be a solitary
+mental blocks, interruptions, lack of encouragement, as they give the gift of support.
+Writing, even writing as a Christian, can be a solitary experience.
+But,

-inclusion is by application only as each group is a closed group.
-If you do not see a group you like, remember the WordArtists can help you start your
+Inclusion is by application only as each group is a closed group.
+If you do not see a group you like, remember the WordArtists can help you start your own.

 "Partners for the Journey"

 WordArtists name and define their small